benbyford/ai-ethics-framework/Framework.md

   - Where is or isn't it appropriate to use AI/ML

+- ### Legislation for new technologies and their uses

 - ### Education / knowledge and awareness

 ## Businesses / organisations / brand